 Karin Anderson is an attorney with OKGC and has been with the firm since 2011.
 Karin has been practicing employment law for over 15 years and has successfully represented both public and private clients in federal and state court, at administrative agency proceedings and at settlement conferences.
 She focuses her practice on employment law, §1983 civil rights litigation, municipal liability defense, and general tort defense.

 Karin has extensive experience with cases involving harassment, discrimination and retaliation under Title VII, the Americans with Disabilities Act, the Age Discrimination in Employment Act, the Illinois Human Rights Act, and the Family Medical Leave Act.
 Karin has successfully defended her clients in federal court winning jury trials and summary judgment motions in cases involving these laws.
 At the state level, Karin recently won her appeal of a case of first impression in the Illinois Appellate Court for the Fourth District regarding the proper removal of a village police chief from his appointed position.

-Karin is a member of the Employment Law Committee for the Illinois Association of Defense Trial Counsel (IDC) and has written featured articles for the IDC Quarterly magazine on changes to the FLSA and the impact of legalized marijuana on workplace policies.
+Karin is the Vice Chair of the Employment Law Committee for the Illinois Association of Defense Trial Counsel (IDC) and has written featured articles for the IDC Quarterly magazine on changes to the FLSA and the impact of legalized marijuana on workplace policies.
 Karin also prepares employment policies and provides advice to clients on day-to-day employment matters including compliance with the Cannabis Regulation and Tax Act, the Compassionate Use of Medical Cannabis Program Act, the Right to Privacy in the Workplace Act, the Fair Labor Standards Act, the Illinois Wage Payment and Collection Act, the Illinois Minimum Wage Law and a number of other federal and state laws.
 Before joining OKGC, Karin operated her own firm and provided consulting and training services for private employers on compliance with anti-discrimination statutes, various leave laws, employment contracts and miscellaneous human resource matters.
 She also prepared personnel policy manuals for companies with offices in all 50 states.